Fibered spherical 3-orbifolds: The quotient of by the remaining groups

 \section{The quotient of $S^3$ by the remaining groups}

 We will now consider the remaining groups of Table~\ref{subgroup} that leave invariant the Hopf fibration.
 We will treat several examples which explain the general method to compute the classification data for the quotient fibered orbifold (the fibration is that induced by the Hopf fibration).
 These results are collected in Table~\ref{topolino}.
-We also considered separately the groups $G=\Phi(L/L_K,R/R_K)$ and $\overline{G}=\Phi(R/R_K,L/L_K)$, when they do not coincide.
+We also considered separately the families $G=\Phi(L/L_K,R/R_K)$ and $\overline{G}=\Phi(R/R_K,L/L_K)$, when they do not coincide.
 In the table, the group $\overline{G}$ appears with the same number as $G$, adding the suffix ``bis''.
-Due to the previous discussion, $G$ and $\overline{G}$ give rise to fibrations in two orientation-reversing diffeomorphic orbifolds.
-The knowledge of the situation for the groups $\overline{G}$ is useful to consider the fibration induced on the quotient by the mirror image of the Hopf fibration.
+Due to the previous discussion, there is an orientation-reversing diffeomorphism form $S^3/G$ and $S^3/\overline{G}.$ If the action of $\overline{G}$ preserves the Hopf fibration, then the action of $G$ preserves the mirror image of the Hopf fibration, and the invariants for the corresponding Seifert fibration of $S^3/G$ are closely related to those which we describe in cases 7-10 below.
 We give an example in Subsection~\ref{last}.
-We note that the Hopf fibration and the mirror image of the Hopf fibration are the only fibrations of $S^3$ that can induce on the quotient a fibration based on a good 2-orbifold.
+We note that $S^3/G$ (and $S^3/\overline{G}$) may have the structures of a Seifert fibered orbifold in other ways, but that these additional structures would lift to $S^3$ as (classical) Seifert fibrations, having torus knots as generic fibers, and hence projecting to a 2-orbifold of the form $S^2(p,q)$, where $p$ and $q$ are coprime (and $|pq|>1$).
+This implies that the base 2-orbifold for $S^3/G$ is ``bad" in the sense that its universal cover has non-empty singular set.
+We will not consider Seifert fibration over bad 2-orbifolds.

-\textbf{ {Case 1}}. $L$ is cyclic and $R$ is generalized quaternion.
+\textbf{ {Case 7}}. $L$ is cyclic and $R$ is generalized quaternion.